Single and multiple recurrence along non-polynomial sequences: Some auxiliary Lemmas

 $[L,G]$ is the group generated by the set $\{[l,g]:l\in L,g\in G\}$.
 It thus suffices to show that $([l,g],1)\in [K,K]$ for all $l\in L$ and $g\in G$.
 But observe that

 Since $(g,g)\in G^\triangle\subset K$ and $(l,1)\in L\times L\subset K$, we conclude that $\big[(l,1),(g,g)\big]\in [K,K]$ and hence $([l,g],1)\in [K,K]$. \end{proof}

-The following lemma is probably well known, we provide a proof for completeness. \begin{Lemma} Let $m\in\N$, let $K$ be a compact subset of a metrizable divisible abelian group with metric $d$ and let $a\colon \N^m\to K$ be a function.
+The following lemma is similar in spirit to \cite[Lemma 1.1]{Bergelson_Leibman15}. \begin{Lemma} Let $m\in\N$, let $K$ be a compact subset of a Banach space and let $a\colon \N^m\to K$ be a function.
 Assume that for every $h_1,\dots,h_m\in\N$, for every $i=1,\dots,m$, and every F\o lner sequence $(F_N)$ on $\N^i$, the limit

 exists.
 Then for every F\o lner sequence $(F_N)_{N\in\N}$ on $\N^m$,

 \end{Lemma} \begin{proof} First observe that since the limit $\lim_{N\to\infty}\frac1{|F_N|}\sum_{h\in F_N}a(h)$ exists for every F\o lner sequence, its value does not depend on the choice of F\o lner sequence.
 Indeed, if two F\o lner sequences witnessed different limits, then one could form a third F\o lner sequence by alternating the sets in each of the given sequences, thus forming a F\o lner sequence for which the limit would not exist.